yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 }
 ```

-You can find the example of the smart contract that checks the proof was verified in Aligned in the [Quiz Verifier Contract](../../examples/zkquiz/contracts/src/VerifierContract.sol).
+You can find an example of the smart contract that checks if the proof was verified in Aligned in the [Quiz Verifier Contract](../../examples/zkquiz/contracts/src/VerifierContract.sol).

-Note that the contract checks that the verification key commitment is the same as the program elf.
+Note that the contract checks that the verification key commitment is the same as the program ELF.

 ```solidity
 require(elfCommitment == provingSystemAuxDataCommitment, "ELF does not match");